-School Police Inappropriate behavior LVL 1 LVL 2 LVL 3 LVL 4 LVL 5 Informed Attacks on another person 501 A Student threatens, attempts or willfully caused bodily injury or emotional distress to another student who sustains only minimal physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • • B Student threatens, attempts or willfully caused bodily injury or emotional distress to another student who sustains more than minimal physical injuries that require more than de minimis medical attention more than de minimis or minimal profes-sional treatment or counseling. • • • NOTE : Includes threatening, attempting to or acutally hitting, kicking, or punching arbodily fluids, other pers on or non- consensua al purpose ful exchang ing or emitting of Bullying, Including Cyberbullying and Gang-Related Incidents 801 A Student who bullies another student who sustains only de miniumis physical in-juries that require only minor medical attention or minimal professional treatment or counseling. • • B Student who bullies another student who sustains more than de minimis physical injuries that require more than de minimis medical attention or more than de minimis professional treatment or counseling. • • • • NOTE: Refer to the Bullying Definition and investigative process outlined in the Frien site at www.friendshipschools.org (in the School Policies section).
-Reports of bullying First Street NW, Suite 300, Washington, DC 20001, by phone to (202) 281-1700 or g may be n nade by ma ail to Frien dship PCS Coercion/Inciting Violation of Discipline Policy 602 A Student who causes a large disruption to the atmosphere of order and discipline in the school that is necessary for effective learning and directly affects the safety of others and results in others sustaining only de miniumus physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • • B Causing a large disruption to the atmosphere of order and discipline in the school that is necessary for effective learning and directly affects the safety of others and results in others sustaining more than de miniumis physical injuries that require counselingmore than minor medical attention or more than minimal professional treatment or counseling • • • • C Using an electronic device to send incendiary texts or social media messages, or to bring others to initiate or engage in a disturbance that threatens, attempts or willfully causes bodily injury or emotional distress to another student who sustains more than de minimis physical injuries that require more than de minimis medical attention more than de minimis or minimal professional treatment or counseling. • • • Defiance of Authority and/or Insubordination 301 Failure to respond to school staff questions or requests NOTE: SSST interventions and Restorative practice methods should be utilized prior to short te rm in scho ol suspens sion. , Disrespectful Behavior 203 A Making inappropriate gestures, symbols, or comments, or using profane or offensive language B Using verbal insults or put-downs NOTE: SSST interventions and Restorative practice methods should be utilized prior to short te rm in scho ol suspens sion.
-Destruction of Property/Vandalism 603 A Minor (under \$50) or accidental damage B Intentional damage to another person's or school property (\$50 to \$1000) C 6th-12th Intentional damage to another person's or school property (over \$1000) • NOTE : SSST interventions and Restorative practice methods should be utilized prior to short te rm in scho ol suspens sion.
+Inappropriate behavior LVL 1 LVL 2 LVL 3 LVL 4 LVL 5 School Police Informed Attacks on another person 501 A Student threatens, attempts or willfully caused bodily injury or emotional distress to another student who sustains only minimal physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • • B Student threatens, attempts or willfully caused bodily injury or emotional distress to another student who sustains more than minimal physical injuries that require significant medical attention more than de minimis or minimal profes-sional treatment or counseling. • • • $\textbf{NOTE:} \ Includes threatening, attempting to or acutally hitting, kicking, or punching another property of the property $ erson or noi n-consensu al purposet ful exchang ing or emitti ng of bodily fluids, Bullying, Including Cyberbullying and Gang-Related Incidents 801 A Student who bullies another student who sustains only de miniumis physical in-juries that require only minor medical attention or minimal professional treatment or counseling. • B Student who bullies another student who sustains significant physical injuries that require significant medical attention or more than de minimis professional treatment or counseling. • • • NOTE: Refer to the Bullying Definition and investigative process outlined in the Frien site at www.friendshipschools.org (in the School Policies section).
+Reports of bullying First Street NW, Suite 300, Washington, DC 20001, by phone to (202) 281-1700 or may be n nade by ma ail to Frien dship PCS Coercion/Inciting Violation of Discipline Policy 602 A Student who causes a large disruption to the atmosphere of order and discipline in the school that is necessary for effective learning and directly affects the safety of others and results in others sustaining only de miniumus physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • • B Causing a large disruption to the atmosphere of order and discipline in the school that is necessary for effective learning and directly affects the safety of others and results in others sustaining significant physical injuries, professional treatment or counseling • • • C Using an electronic device to send incendiary texts or social media messages, or to bring others to initiate or engage in a disturbance that threatens, attempts or willfully causes bodily injury or emotional distress to another student who sustains considerable physical injuries that require significant medical attention, professional treatment or counseling. • • • Defiance of Authority and/or Insubordination 301 Failure to respond to school staff questions or requests Willful and/or purposeful violation of general Health and Safety Guidelines (including but not limited to Covid-19 Health and Safety standards) NOTE: SSST interventions and Restorative practice methods should be utilized prior to short te rm in scho ol suspens sion.
+Disrespectful Behavior 203 A Making inappropriate gestures, symbols, or comments, or using profane or offensive language B Using verbal insults or put-downs NOTE: SSST interventions and Restorative practice methods should be utilized prior to short te rm in scho ol suspens sion.
+Destruction of Property/Vandalism 603 A Minor (under \$50) or accidental damage B Intentional damage to another person's or school property (\$50 to \$1000) C 6th-12th Intentional damage to another person's or school property (over \$1000) NOTE: SSST interventions and Restorative practice methods should be utilized prior to short te rm in scho ol suspens sion.